The Raptors: Facts about these bird-like theropod dinosaurs

 Size chart of different well known Dromaeosaurs: Microraptor gui, Velociraptor mongoliensis, Austroraptor cabazai, Dromaeosaurus albertensis, Utahraptor ostrommaysorum, and Deinonychus antirrhopus.
 Image Credit: Fred Wierum (CC BY-SA 4.0)

-The Dromaeosaurids are a family of Cretaceous feathered theropod dinosaurs made famous by the 'Velociraptors' of Jurassic Park.
-They are often nicknamed raptors, and well-known ones include Dromaeosaurus, Velociraptor, Utahraptor, and Dakotaraptor.
+Dromaeosaurids are a family of feathered theropod dinosaurs that lived during the Cretaceous period, made famous by the "Velociraptors" in the Jurassic Park franchise.
+Often nicknamed "raptors," well-known members of this group include Dromaeosaurus, Velociraptor, Utahraptor, and Dakotaraptor.

-Most raptors were very small, around the size of a turkey.
-However, a few Dromaeosaurs grew taller than a person.
-Examples of these larger Dromaeosaurs include Utahraptor and Dakotaraptor of the North American Cretaceous.
+Most dromaeosaurids were relatively small, about the size of a turkey.
+However, some species grew much larger, with a few reaching heights comparable to an adult human.
+Notable examples of these larger raptors include Utahraptor and Dakotaraptor from the North American Cretaceous.

 The left image is a typical pop-culture Jurassic Park style raptor.
 JP used Deinonychus as the base for their velociraptors.
 The right image is the scientifically accurate version of Deinonychus.
 Right image is by Emily Willoughby